How to monitor your Kubernetes metrics server

 Before using Metrics Server, you need to check that your network and cluster have the following settings:

-• Server metrics address: if hostNetwork is enabled, then the IP address of the host, otherwise the IP address of the container.
+• Server metrics address: If hostNetwork is enabled, the IP address of the host will be used; otherwise, the IP address of the container will be used.

-• Aggregation level must be enabled in the Kube API server.
+• The aggregation level must be enabled on the Kube API server.

 • The cluster nodes must have Webhook authentication and authorization enabled.